pai principals academy partner NIE-NTU

 Topic: Special Education Teacher Leadership and Professional Development for Improved Instructional Practice

-Presenter(s): Associate Professor Jordan Shurr
+Presenter(s): Professor Jordan Shurr, Queen's University

 Time: 9.00 am to 5.00 pm